 In order to create a budget you’ll probably want to use QuickBooks or some other accounting software, and you should actually produce two types of budgets: an operating budget and a cash-flow budget.
 This week we’ll focus on the operating budget, which can then be used as a template to construct the cash-flow-budget.

-The operating budget should list of all of your projected revenues and expenses for a one-year period.
+The operating budget should list all of your projected revenues and expenses for a one-year period.
 It can be helpful to start with the expenses, as they are usually easier to quantify.
-Begin with your fixed costs like rent and insurance that are unlikely to change throughout the year, and then move on to include your best assumptions for variable costs such as marketing and travel expenses.
+Begin with your fixed costs, like rent and insurance, which are unlikely to change throughout the year, and then move on to include your best assumptions for variable costs such as marketing and travel expenses.
 Make sure to include everything that you will need to spend money on to keep your business running, down to the smallest expense.

 The next step is to tackle the revenue side of the budget, and the most important thing here is to be realistic.
 This means that if you’re just starting out you shouldn’t assume that you’re going to hit the ball out of the park right away, and if you’ve been at it for a while you shouldn’t be projecting that you’re going to enter into a high-growth phase all of a sudden.

 In forecasting both the revenue and expense sides of your operating budget, flexibility is the key to coming up with a set of numbers that are likely to provide an accurate guide to how your business will actually perform.
 This means that you should produce three different operating budgets: one that reflects a best-case scenario, one that reflects worst-case, and one that straddles the line between the two.
 (Don’t worry, once you’ve created a budget with one set of numbers, it’s really easy to tweak to examine other scenarios.)

 Constructing multiple budgets in this way can be a huge help in seeing how changes in key metrics from employee compensation to the price you charge for your products can affect your bottom line.